TejaManchikatla/Ruby-Interpreter/README.md

 expr   : term ((PLUS | MINUS) term)*

 boolean_expr : REL_OP expr expr

-"" comment - Here in the below BNF we are enforing that "Then" and "DO" should be present.""

 if stat : IF bool_expr THEN comp_stmt {ELSIF bool_expr THEN comp_stmt}ELSE comp_stmt END